Photo: Marcus E Jones/Shutterstock

 Fadó Irish Pub

 Fadó Irish Pub in Center City is part of a national chain, but the Philly location behaves like a dedicated soccer bar: live match schedules are posted online, the sound is on for major fixtures, and 2022 World Cup coverage included early openings for the 8 AM kickoffs.
-Inside, the setup leans classic Irish pub: dark wood, high-tops, and screens sight-lined from most tables.
+Inside, the setup leans classic Irish pub: dark wood, high-top tables, and screens sight-lined from most tables.
 This is a reliable option if your group cares as much about having a proper pint of Guinness as they do about seeing every minute of added time.
+It has set hours on the weekends, but regularly opens early for special matches, so call or check the Instagram page in advance if your team kicks off in an early morning time slot.

 Misconduct Tavern

-Right by City Hall and the Parkway, Tir na nOg is another Irish pub that treats soccer as a feature.
+Near City Hall and the Parkway, Tir na nÓg is one of Logan Square’s best Irish pubs and treats soccer as a staple of the social scene.
 GameWatch and other soccer-bar roundups rank it highly for World Cup viewing, and local coverage highlighted early openings here during the 2022 tournament.
 The bar runs its own sports schedule online and leans into big tournaments with themed specials.
 Inside, multiple rooms and a long bar mean it can handle groups without sacrificing your view of the screens.
 It is a smart pick if you want to stay near the downtown hotels and still watch with a serious soccer crowd.
+On normal weekends, it opens late morning, but it always opens as early as needed during weekend English Premier League matches.

 Cavanaugh’s brands itself as a neighborhood sports bar with a “dictionary” of beers and an army of flat-screens — and it follows through.
 Regular specials are built around Philadelphia Union matches, with all games broadcast with sound and ticket giveaways during the MLS season, which is a strong indicator of how seriously they will treat World Cup fixtures.
 For 2026, this is one of the best all-purpose choices: lots of TVs, kitchen open late, and a location that is easy to reach from both Rittenhouse hotels and the subway down to the stadium district.